xcomfan/xcomfan.github.io/pki.md

 **PEM** encoded certificates typically have a `.pem`, `.crt`. or `.cer` extension.
 A raw certificate encoded using **DER** will usually carry a `.der` extension.
 You will encounter inconsistency on this.

 Certificates can be wrapped in several envelope formats.
 When some things ask for a "certificate" what they really want is a certificate wrapped in one of these envelopes.
-The envelope formats are part of a standard knowns as **PKCS (PUblic Key Cryptography Standards)**.
+The envelope formats are part of a standard knowns as **PKCS (Public Key Cryptography Standards)**.

-The first is **PKCS#7** rebranded as **CMS ([Cryptographic Message Syntax](https://tools.ietf.org/html/rfc5652))** which can contain one or more certificates (encoding a full certificate chain). **PKCS#7** is commonly used by Java and common extensions are `.p7b` and `p7c`.
+The first is **PKCS#7** re-branded as **CMS ([Cryptographic Message Syntax](https://tools.ietf.org/html/rfc5652))** which can contain one or more certificates (encoding a full certificate chain). **PKCS#7** is commonly used by Java and common extensions are `.p7b` and `p7c`.

 The other common envelope type is **PKCS#12** which can contain a certificate chain (like PKCS#7) along with an encrypted private key. **#PKCS#12** is commonly used in Microsoft products and common extensions are `.pfx` and `.p12`.
 Usually both of these are encoded with DER.